sympatovit/condenser/readme.md

 # condenser #

-condenser is a bootstrapper for [Steam](http://www.steampowered.com/) server applications.
+condenser is a bootstrapper for [Steam dedicated server apps](https://steamdb.info/search/?a=app&q=dedicated+server).

-### Why use condenser? ###
+### Why condenser? ###

-condenser makes it easy to install, configure, launch, and manage Steam application servers.
+condenser makes it easy to install, configure, and launch dedicated servers.

-With condenser, all of your Steam servers are configured in compact, portable json - allowing you to quickly spin up, alter, clone, and migrate any arbitrary number of servers from one common platform.
+With condenser, all of your Steam servers are configured in [JSON](http://en.wikipedia.org/wiki/JSON), allowing you to quickly create any number of servers from one common platform.

 condenser also provides a convenient way to store your Steam server configuration in source control.